Technical Report: Impact of Position Bias on Language Models in Token Classification: Analysis

 For the POS tagging dataset TweeBank, we highlight the position distribution of the four most frequent POS tags in Figure \ref{fig:tweebank_cls}.
 All four tags have an even spread of positions, despite appearing within the first 25 words.

-\textbf{In summary}, sequence length distribution in NER and POS benchmarks and class position within those sequences can be an indicator of a potential bias towards words in the early positions of longer sequences when evaluating Transformer models.
-More details about all 4 benchmarks can be found in appendix \ref{appendx:data_stats}.
+\textbf{In summary}, sequence length distribution in NER and POS benchmarks and class position within those sequences can be an indicator of a potential bias towards words in the early positions (e.g., from 1 to 10) of longer sequences when evaluating Transformer models.